BMO777/ubiquitous-decalogue/README.md

 ### Deploying to Vercel (Frontend only)

-1. Deploy the frontend to Vercel
+1. Deploy the frontend to Vercel.
+No special `VITE_APP_BASE_PATH` environment variable is needed for Vercel, as it defaults to `/`.
 2. Set up a separate deployment for the backend on a platform like Render or Railway
 3. Update the API URL in `vite.config.js` to point to your deployed backend